The Story of the Glittering Plain

-The Story of the Glittering Plain (full title: The Story of the Glittering Plain which has been also called the Land of Living Men or the Acre of the Undying) is an 1891 fantasy novel by William Morris, perhaps the first modern fantasy writer to unite an imaginary world with the element of the supernatural, and thus the precursor of much of present-day fantasy literature.
-It is also important for its exploration of the socialist themes that interested Morris.
+The Story of the Glittering Plain (full title: The Story of the Glittering Plain which has been also called the Land of Living Men or the Acre of the Undying) is an 1891 fantasy novel by William Morris.
+He was perhaps the first modern fantasy writer to unite an imaginary world with the element of the supernatural.
+The book is also important for its exploration of the socialist themes that interested Morris.